Witten-Stockum

-Witten-Stockum is a borough of the City of Witten.
-It has about 6.300 inhabitants (2003).
+Witten-Stockum is a borough of the City of Witten in North Rhine-Westphalia, Germany.
+It has about 6300 inhabitants (2003).

 History

 Stockum was first mentioned in 882 as villa stochem.
 Villa stochem was a little castle that was owned by a knight who called himself "op der Heyde".
-During the so-called Dortmunder Fehde in 1388/89, Stochem was burned down by soldiers from the Archbishop of Cologne, who fought a war against Dortmund, that was just a few kilometres north of the village.
+During the so-called Dortmunder Fehde in 1388/89, Stochem was burned down by soldiers from the Archbishop of Cologne, who fought a war against Dortmund, just a few kilometres north of the village.
 In 1423/24 it was burned down for the second time - this time by troops of the Margrave of the County Mark who fought a war against his own brother.

-In 1701 Stockum became a part of Prussia, 1752 the first coal mine was built - and the era of mining began.
+In 1701 Stockum became a part of Prussia.
+In 1752 the first coal mine was built and the era of mining began.
 This era ended in 1904.

 In 1929 Stockum became a borough of Witten.

+Transportation

 It has a bus connection to central Witten and to the station of Dortmund-Oespel by bus line 371.
 On weekdays Stockum is also served by bus line 373 to Witten-Annen.
 At the weekend, the night bus line NE17 to Bochum-Langendreer via central Witten stops here.